 Felix’s missive, deferential and yet passionate, set a pattern for African-Americans who sought freedom.
 They did it through direct appeals to the governor, the legislature and the courts.

-More bondsmen would then petition the Massachusetts government in the next few years: Peter Bestes and ‘other slaves’ on April 20, 1773, ‘A grate number of blackes,’ on May 25, 1774 and a ‘great number of negroes’ on Jan.
+More bondsmen would then petition the Massachusetts government in the next few years.
+They included Peter Bestes and ‘other slaves’ on April 20, 1773.
+They also included ‘A grate number of blackes,’ on May 25, 1774 and a ‘great number of negroes’ on Jan.
 13, 1777.

 Enslaved African-Americans subsequently filed petitions throughout the colonies.
 King Nero Brewster and 18 slaves petitioned the New Hampshire legislature for freedom in 1779.
 That same year, black men in the Connecticut towns of Stratford and Fairfield signed a petition.
 It asked the General Assembly in Hartford if slavery wasn’t inconsistent with “the present claims of the united States.”
-Some Connecticut slaves petitioned for freedom because they’d became the property of the state after their Tory master fled.
+Some Connecticut slaves petitioned for freedom because they became the property of the state after their Loyalist masters fled.

 Free and Equal

 The bondsmen’s case then got stronger when the Massachusetts state constitution took effect on Oct.
 25, 1780.
 It states, “All men are born free and equal, and have certain natural, essential, and unalienable rights.”

 Ten years after Felix delivered that first petition, a Boston slave named Quock Walker sued for his freedom.
 His lawyers argued the new constitution forbade his bondage.

 In 1783, Supreme Judicial Court Justice William Cushing agreed.
 The Americans had just won the Revolutionary War.
 And Cushing noted the Europeans who lost the war brought slavery to America.